-- Doubtful advantages.
+- Extra effort.
 For quite a few gardeners, the paper towel cleaning method works just as well.
 Why go to needless trouble?

 Perhaps the answer to the question of whether fermentation is worthwhile depends on scale.
 A backyard gardener saving a few seeds for personal use can simply scrub them off with a paper towel and move on without any further hassle.
 On the other hand, someone growing more seeds, perhaps with plans to trade or sell them to preserve the variety, will want to go the extra mile and ferment them before storage.
 This person will have to take particular pains to ensure that all of the gel coating is removed from the seeds for both proper storage and good germination, and the paper towel will make slow work of it.